 Kung Pao Chicken

-The children’s gluten-free menu at Nine Dragons
+The Gluten-Free Children’s Menu at Nine Dragons

-The only available options are the following:
+The only available gluten-free kids’ meal options are:

 - Garden salad with dressing